archivesspace/archivesspace/docs/slate/source/index.md

-## Migrate all records from using one value to another
+## Migrate all records from one value to another